 Halamka's fears are compounded by two factors -- the nastiness of New England weather, which has left HMS without power four to five times a year, and the location of his data center, which rests in a 110-year-old building not exactly built with a data center in mind.

-Halamka and his staff looked to West Kingston, R.I.-based American Power Conversion Corp. for help in January, and he said the installation of APC's InfraStruXure power management technology has helped him overcome the logistical challenges
+Halamka and his staff looked to West Kingston, R.I.-based American Power Conversion Corp. for help in January, and he said the installation of APC's InfraStruXure power management technology has helped him overcome the logistical challenges presented by his facility and HMS' location.

 "Nine months into the system and not a single burp," he said.